Blosc/JBlosc/README.md

 First of all, you need to install the Blosc library (visit https://github.com/Blosc/c-blosc for more details).

 ### Installing Blosc with Conan
-If you have [conan](https://conan.io/) installed, executing ```conan install c-blosc/v1.11.4b8@francescalted/stable``` will download you Blosc binaries.
+If you have [conan](https://conan.io/) installed, executing ```conan install c-blosc/vX.Y.Z@francescalted/stable``` will download you Blosc binaries.
+Check for latest version [here](https://bintray.com/blosc/Conan/c-blosc%3Afrancescalted) and replace accordingly the vX.Y.Z placeholder.

-Then you just need to check the directory $HOME/.conan/data/c-blosc/v1.11.4b8/francescalted/stable/package/ and copy the corresponding
+Then you just need to check the directory $HOME/.conan/data/c-blosc/vX.Y.Z/francescalted/stable/package/ and copy the corresponding
-.dll, .so or .dylib in the $PATH for Windows (reccomended copy .dll in C:\Windows\System32) or in your shared library path for Unix
+.dll, .so or .dylib in the $PATH for Windows (recommended copy .dll in C:\Windows\System32) or in your shared library path for Unix
-(tipically usr/lib or usr/local/lib).
+(tipically /usr/lib or /usr/local/lib).

 **Note**: You can manually download Blosc binaries from https://bintray.com/blosc/Conan/c-blosc%3Afrancescalted.
 In the Files section inside the package folder there are all the Blosc binaries but be sure to check the conaninfo.txt for the version which matches your